Al153/PartIIProject/Ideas.md

 - Build a views system (requires adding extra columns to SQL DB to manage the views an entry is a part of) - day or two of research
 - Build a simple  reference counting garbage collector under the assumption of a single client (this is easy enough because due to immutability, the relation between views is a directed acyclic graph)
 - Construct an appropriate monadic results container
-- Construct an underlying core.intermediate representation as a step between the DSL and SQL
+- Construct an underlying core.backend.intermediate representation as a step between the DSL and SQL
-- Execution of core.intermediate representation of a query against a core.view to produce a result monad
+- Execution of core.backend.intermediate representation of a query against a core.view to produce a result monad
-- Construct an algebraic extensible DSL and translation to core.intermediate upon execution
+- Construct an algebraic extensible DSL and translation to core.backend.intermediate upon execution

 ## Extensions
 - garbage collector under multiple clients (tough)
 - Then correct distributed semantics, such as a way to merge two views to produce a new one
-- Optimisations upon the core.intermediate representation, making queries as lazy as possible to allow cross query optimisation
+- Optimisations upon the core.backend.intermediate representation, making queries as lazy as possible to allow cross query optimisation
 - Store schemas as libraries within the database
 -